 In the 1940’s, the process of water fluoridation began when the United States government issued a recommendation of up to 1.2 milligrams of fluoride to be in every liter of water that flows through American homes.
 The reason behind this was because that there was a need to reduce the number of cavities, which, when left untreated, can lead to significant health problems.

 Want the short version?
-I like the AquaGear Water Pitcher.
+I like the AquaGear Water Pitcher at Amazon.

 Today, we have infinitely more ways to get a healthy dose of fluoride throughout our day.
 Meaning, potential benefits of adding fluoride to our drinking water, now far outweigh the risks.

 Luckily, there are filtration systems on the market that greatly reduce, if not eliminate, fluoride residing in your drinking water.

 Today we will look at a few of the systems, the benefits that you will get from them, and determine which is the best filter available for purchase.
 But first, let’s discuss how fluoride affects us.

 Fluoride is a natural that is naturally produced mineral in the earth’s crust and can even be found (naturally) in some water sources.
 Throughout the decades there have been several studies showing that fluoride decreases the rate of tooth decay and helps to prevent cavities.

 Fluoride certainly is an important element in protecting our pearly whites.
 It helps to prevent tooth decay, protects our teeth from acidic foods that we ingest, and can even help to eliminate weak spots in your teeth.